-4. The Informal Working Group shall be open to participation by States Parties, Signatory States and Observer States whilst ensuring an appropriate geographical diversity, as well as by representatives of civil society and other advocacy groups, and be under the chairmanship of the President of the Third Conference of States Parties.
+4. The Informal Working Group shall be open to participation by States Parties, Signatory States and Observer States, as well as by representatives of civil society and other advocacy groups, and be under the chairmanship of the President of the Third Conference of States Parties.